OrionRandD/dotfiles/Readme.md

 10. ls -la | grep mydotfile

-11. Create packages to stow - a package is a folder containing files and/or folders - gnu stow does not symlink single files 12.cd ~/.dotfiles
+11. Create packages to stow - a package is a folder containing files and/or folders - gnu stow does not symlink single files
+12. cd ~/.dotfiles
 13. mkdir emacs && cd emacs
-15. cp ~/.emacs.d/ ~/.emacs.d_bak
+14. cp ~/.emacs.d/ ~/.emacs.d_bak
-16. mv ~/.emacs.d/ emacs/
+15. mv ~/.emacs.d/ emacs/
-17. make a .gitignore or .gitignore_global in your "~./.dotfiles" and add some excluding rules
+16. make a .gitignore or .gitignore_global in your "~./.dotfiles" and add some excluding rules
-18. stow .emacs.d
+17. stow .emacs.d
-19. git add emacs
+18. git add emacs
-20. git commit -c "my emacs config"
+19. git commit -c "my emacs config"
-21. git push
+20. git push
-22. Make as many packages as you want.
+21. Make as many packages as you want.
 Stow them and push them to your git repository

 Source: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/